KiandaBPM/docs/content/docs/platform/rules/workflow/make-required.md

 - [x] to a field

-The rule can be added at other levels, but it is most commonly used in the method outlined in the [Introduction](#introduction).
+The rule can be added at other levels (process, form), but it is most commonly used in the method outlined in the [Introduction](#introduction).